Grace Presbyterian Church WOrship Bulletin

 **Affirmation of Faith

-Anthem (10:15) "Take My Life and Let It Be Consecrated" Grace Notes Choir
+Anthem (10:15) "This Child Shall Be Our Peace” Grace Notes Choir

 Our Father, who art in heaven, hallowed be thy name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread; and forgive us our debts, as we forgive our debtors; and lead us, not into temptation, but deliver us from evil.
 For Thine is the kingdom, and the power, and the glory, forever.
 Amen.